 If you're planning for more of a relaxed trip than a constant party, it might be worth loading up your tablet with movies and TV shows to keep you entertained in the evening.

-I recommend taking a GoPro as your camera of choice.
-It's great for taking action shots, you can put it in a waterproof case and take it in the ocean or SCUBA diving with you, and it's rugged, so it's unlikely to get broken after a wild night of drinking.
+If you want to snap photos on a camera that's not connected to your phoen, considered taking a GoPro as your camera of choice.
+It's great for taking action shots — you can put it in a waterproof case and take it in the ocean or SCUBA diving with you — and it's rugged, so it's unlikely to get broken after a wild night of drinking.
 If you want a more impressive camera to get better photos, your typical DSLR is worth packing.

 If you'll need to get any work done over spring break, you may want to bring your laptop with you.
 If you don't have anything urgent to do while you're away, leave it behind, because being offline and in the moment is the best.